51 Notable alumni of

 -

-Edmund Valentine White III is an American novelist, memoirist, playwright, biographer and an essayist on literary and social topics.
-Since 1999 he has been a professor at Princeton University.
+Edmund Valentine White III is a gay American novelist, memoirist, playwright, biographer and essayist.
+He is the recipient of Lambda Literary's Visionary Award, the National Book Foundation's Lifetime Achievement Award, and the PEN/Saul Bellow Award for Achievement in American Fiction.
 France made him Chevalier (and later Officier) de l'Ordre des Arts et des Lettres in 1993.

 -